oasis-open/cti-stix-elevator/docs/stix-mappings.rst

 IndicatorType.
 In STIX 2.0, sightings are a top-level STIX *relationship* object.
-Because they represent the relationship (match) of an indicator pattern to observed data (or other object), they are more naturally represented as an STIX 2.0 relationship.
+Because they represent the relationship (match) of an indicator pattern to observed data (or other object), they are more naturally represented as a STIX 2.0 relationship.

 For example, suppose the above indicator pattern was matched against an actual cyber observable ("observed-data--b67d30ff-02ac-498a-92f9-32f845f448cf"), because a victim (whose